akframe1/jobTracker/README.md

 The application is deployed on [Railway](https://jobtracker-production-11d2.up.railway.app/).

-The deployed version will not persist or have saved elements due to privacy concerns — it is intended to be used as a live demonstration of the application and its features, including the AI analysis tool.
-For personal use and to keep your application data private, the project is best run locally following the Getting Started steps above.
+The deployed version will not persist or have saved elements due to privacy concerns — it is intended to be used as a live demonstration of the application and its features, including the AI analysis tool and options calculator.
+For personal use and to keep application data private, the project is best run locally following the Getting Started steps above.

 Railway is connected to this GitHub repository.
 Every push to `main` triggers an automatic rebuild and redeploy, which also resets any data entered into the live version.